gbif/la-website/_participants/gbif_spain.md

 | User details      | [https://auth.gbif.es/userdetails/](https://auth.gbif.es/userdetails/) 		   |

-For more information, you may contact Vicente J. Ruiz Jurado on Slack.
+For more information, you may contact Vicente J. Ruiz Jurado (@vjrj) on Slack.